ministryofjustice/licences-feature-specs/README.md

 ### Test Data

-Automated tests emply user accounts specific for automated testing eg CA_USER_TEST.
+Automated tests employ user accounts specific for automated testing eg CA_USER_TEST.

 They also use a naming convention to identify test data exclusive to automated tests.
 Any test data for an automated test should use a Nomis ID / offender number ending with 'XX' eg `A0001XX`